2 Samuel 14 — The king who could grant mercy to a stranger but not his own son

 "Is Joab behind all of this?"

 The woman didn't deny it: "As surely as you live, my lord, you're impossible to fool.
 Yes — it was your servant Joab who sent me.
 He put every one of these words in my mouth.
 He did it to change the way things are going.
-But you, my lord — you have wisdom like the wisdom of an of God.
+But you, my lord — you have wisdom like the wisdom of an angel of God.
 You see everything that happens."

 She flattered him on the way out.
 Smart.
 But the real question is: did it matter that it was orchestrated?
-The logic still held. had just ruled in favor of for a son who killed his brother.
+The logic still held.
+David had just ruled in of for a son who killed his brother.
 His own situation was identical.
 The scheme was manipulative, sure — but the truth inside it was undeniable.

 "Fine.
 I'll do it.
 Go bring the young man Absalom back."